 The nitrogen cycle in a marine aquarium (as in freshwater aquariums) is a chain reaction resulting in the growth of several species of nitrifying bacteria, each with their own job to do.
-The three nitrogen containing compounds involved in the nitrogen cycle are ammonia (NH³ or NH³+4), nitrite (NO²), and nitrate (NO³).
-In general the nitrogen cycling process usually takes about 30 days, but there is no exact time frame for this process to complete its task, as each aquarium is different.
-Factors such as how many fish, other livestock, and organic matter is present in the tank can vary the completion time, one way or the other.
-Testing your aquarium water during cycling is very important, as this will tell you what phase the aquarium is in at any given time throughout the process.
+The three nitrogen containing compounds involved in the nitrogen cycle are ammonia (NH³), nitrite (NO²-) and nitrate (NO³-).
+In general, the nitrogen cycling process usually takes about 30 days, but there is no exact time frame for this process, as each aquarium is different.
+Factors such as how many fish, invertebrates, and organic matter is present in the aquarium can vary the cycling time.
+Testing your aquarium water during cycling is very important, as this will tell you what phase the aquarium is in during the process.

 Tank Cycling Options Without Using Fish

 Did you know there are ways to speed up the nitrogen cycling process rather than having to wait around for nature to run its course?
 See the other articles for more information.